Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Introduction

-IFF-Net is trained in an end-to-end manner, which makes the feature flow generated by our IFF module adapt well to this task.
-This helps to improve the quality of aligned features further.
-In contrast to optical flow based methods, we do not have the issue of domain gap due to networks training in additional optical flow datasets.
+\item \textit{No additional optical flow training is required.} In our proposed IFF-Net, our IFF module does not require an additionally dataset (Flying Chair) in the training procedure.
+Our proposed IFF module can directly learn to predict the feature flow, when it is trained with detection parts in an end-to-end manner.
+This simplifies the training procedure and saves much time spent on the training process.

+\item \textit{Our proposed IFF module shares the network backbone with detection branches.} Without resorting to an external network (FlowNet), our proposed IFF module only consists of several layers by sharing the network backbone with the detection branches.
+This network design avoids the additional computation overhead in FlowNet and makes feature flow estimation nearly cost-free.
+It also enables faster inference and less GPU memory usage.

-Since features highly depend on trained models, it is difficult to do annotations for feature flow in training datasets.
-Instead of fully supervised training, we propose the transformation residual loss (TRL) to improve the performance of IFF module in \textit{self-supervised} learning.
-It is used as an additional loss in \textit{training}.
+\item \textit{Our proposed IFF module can be trained in self-supervised way.} The domain gap between the optical flow dataset and the task dataset limits the performance of the optical flow based methods.
+Instead of fully supervised training, we propose a transformation residual loss (TRL) to improve the performance of IFF module in \textit{self-supervised} learning.
+It is used as an additional loss in the \textit{training} process.
 After employing TRL, feature flow from our IFF module is improved with negligibly additional computation cost.
-The performance of IFF-Net is also improved.
+The performance of IFF-Net is also improved. \end{itemize}